 Students may test for credit by CLEP at the beginning level of a foreign language provided the testing is done prior to the completion of the level 205 foreign language course, and at the intermediate level provided the testing is done prior to the completion of the first advanced course.
 Standard fees will apply for CLEP tests taken on campus.
 More information on CLEP exams may be obtained from the Academic Records Office, the Center for Academic Success and Advising Office, or College Board.

 Students who have withdrawn from Houghton College and wish to return must re-apply for admission and ensure that the college receives transcripts for any college work taken in the interim.
 Re-admission is not automatic, but is based on the student’s entire academic record, previous Houghton involvement, and other life circumstances since leaving Houghton.
+The re-application form is accessible on the admission website.

 Houghton College welcomes applications from homeschooled students.
 Approximately 40-50 students each year come to the college from a homeschool background.